maticnetwork/node-prometheus/README.md

 ## Follow below steps to set up monitoring for you Matic Node

-**Pre-Requesites**: You need to make sure that you Matic Node is setup, including Heimdall and Bor nodes.
+**Pre-Requesite**: You need to make sure that you Matic Node is setup, including Heimdall and Bor nodes.

 **Step 1:**